HTWHub/ocean_monitoring/README.md

 | docker pull ubuntu                        | Pull an image named `ubuntu` from the official Docker Hub (short form)      |
 | docker pull docker.io/library/ubuntu      | Pull an image named `ubuntu` from the official Docker Hub (longform)        |
 | docker pull myregistrydomain:port/foo/bar | Pull an image named `foor/bar` from the private registry `myregistrydomain` |

+## Docker Container

+List all container with `docker container ls -a`.